Makers for COVID-19

 Meet the Team

-Pre-med student currently studying bioinformatics with a concentration in genetics.
-As an aspiring doctor and tech enthusiast, Brandon saw Makers for COVID-19 as the perfect way to help out heroic health care workers as they battle the current crisis.
+Executive Director of Medical Outreach.
+Brandon Yuen is a rising sophomore at Cornell University studying biometry and statistics.
+As an aspiring physician and tech enthusiast, Brandon saw Makers for COVID-19 as the perfect way to help out heroic health care workers as they battle the current crisis.
 At Makers for COVID-19, Brandon is a and head director, focused on connecting with members and delivering PPE.

 New to the 3-D printing scene, Amanda jumped at the opportunity to learn more about how this technology could have a positive impact during this crisis.
 Having family members that work in the healthcare sector and that live in New York City, she wanted a way to help those at the frontline that were in need of supplies.
 At Makers for COVID-19, Amanda manages maker outreach.